 Mandarin Cowboy (1975) - True story of Wu Xianchi, the meanest son of a bitch in the old East.

 Oh, God, NO!
-(1975) - A two million square mile, one mile thick space rock is going to hit the center of the U.S. effectively wiping out everything between Pennsylvania and Nevada.
-There's just not enough time to save everyone!
+(1975) - A two million square mile, one mile thick space rock is going to hit the center of the U.S. effectively wiping out everything between Pennsylvania to Nevada.
+There just isn't enough time to save everyone!

-Dreams Of Many Sexes (1975) - Based on "Traumnoville" by Arthur Schniztler and directed by G. Gordon Castle.
-Tells the story of a ravingly horny doctor who bangs his wife only after smoking dope.
+Dreams Of Many Sexes (1975) - Based on 'Traumnovelle' by Arthur Schnitzler and directed by G. Gordon Castle.
+Tells the story of a ragingly horny doctor who bangs his wife only after smoking dope.